ArdenchikPlus/Secure-password-generator/README.md

 # Secure-password-generator
-This Python program generates a secure password; simply enter the password length.
-More details are in the README file.
+A program written in Python allows you to generate a secure password; simply enter the password length.

+The password consists of random uppercase and lowercase letters, numbers, and special characters.